OctopusDeploy/docs/docs/octopus-cloud/index.md

 1. Select 'Manage'
 1. Click 'Invite a user', enter their name and email address and ensure 'notify user via email' is checked.

 If they already have an Octopus ID, they can simply **Sign in** to view their newly accessible instance.
 Otherwise simply **Register** for a new account with the email address they were invited with.
-All invites will be set with the 'Instance User' role - they will not be able to change any instance account settings or invite other users.
+All invitees will be set with the 'Instance User' role - they will not be able to change any instance account settings or invite other users.

-All invitees will also be set as with the permission of 'Everyone' within the Octopus instance and have no Space.
-To ensure they can get started with your project right away, once they've logged in you can assign them to a Space and new permissions within Octopus.
+By default all invitees will be set with the permission of 'Everyone' within the Octopus instance and have no Space.
+Ensure you change these settings once they've signed in, so they can get started using Octopus.

 ## Set the Outage Window